NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 input, so it was not specified in the above invocation, and in fact the results would be wrong if it was specified.

+An example without mapprojected images is shown in :numref:`bathy_reuse_run`.

 .. _multiview:

 Multi-view stereo